Have a missing tooth to replace? At Progressive Dental in South East (SE) Calgary, we offer dental bridges and dental implants.

-A dental bridge, also known as a fixed partial denture, is a dental restoration used to replace a missing tooth by joining permanently to adjacent teeth or dental implants.
+A dental bridge, also known as a fixed partial denture, is used to replace a missing tooth by joining to adjacent teeth or dental implants.

 There are many different types of bridges, depending on how they are fabricated and the way in which they anchor to the adjacent teeth.
 Bridges are most commonly made using the indirect method of restoration by which the bridge is fabricated outside of the mouth and cemented in afterwards.